zerox80/SummonerAPIv2/README.md

 ```

 This starts PostgreSQL and the app.
 Override environment variables in `docker-compose.yml` as needed.
+Docker builds now run the full Maven test suite by default; if you need a faster inner-loop build (not recommended for production images), pass `--build-arg SKIP_TESTS=true` in your Compose `build.args` section.
 Tip: You can adjust the host port via `.env` using `APP_HTTP_PORT`, e.g., `APP_HTTP_PORT=8081`.

 Production profile: